 AASHTO approved the relocation of I-85 on April 22, 1995, with the former route redesignated as Business Loop I-85.
 Relocated I-85 finally opened after additional further delay on August 31, 1995 without fanfare or a formal ceremony.
 Final construction at the end of the project continued until November 1995.10

 Renumbering of the Business Loop I-85 freeway in Spartanburg County was suggested by the Spartanburg Hospitality Association in April 2000.
 The association approached Spartanburg Area Transportation Study (SPATS) seeking support to have the business route renumbered as Interstate 685.
-SCDOT estimated that $150 million in improvements were needed to bring the route up to interstate standards.
+The South Carolina Department of Transportation (SCDOT) estimated that $150 million in improvements were needed to bring the route up to interstate standards.
 This included adding proper distancing of ramps and frontage roads, extending acceleration and deceleration lanes and improving ramp radii.
 SCDOT added further that these changes would likely cause more damages to area businesses than benefits due to the need for land acquisition.
 Ultimately, in an effort to bring more motorists onto the business route, sign changes were made at each end referencing it as a “Freeway Loop.”28

-A $70 million project completed in 2003 widened Interstate 85 to six lanes from Exit 19 / U.S. 76 northward to Exit 34 at Greenville.
-Eleven of the 15 miles expanded saw the 36 foot median replaced with a concrete barrier.
+Completed in 2003, a $70 million project widened Interstate 85 to six lanes from Exit 19 / U.S. 76 northward to Exit 34 at Greenville.
+The 36 foot wide median was replaced with a concrete barrier along 11 of the 15 miles expanded.
 The remaining four miles retained a grassy median with guardrail protection.
 Traffic counts along this stretch ranged from 38,500 to 44,300 vehicles per day (vpd), with 35% of this volume comprised of trucks.
 SCDOT justified this project based upon 20 year traffic count projections that forecast 85,900 vpd using this same section of I-85.
 Additionally, various overpasses along the corridor were replaced or otherwise altered to increase the overall height to at least 16 feet.2

 A seven mile segment of Interstate 85 opened to traffic on September 7, 1971 between the east end of the Oxford bypass and Henderson.
 Work continued to December 1971 on the freeway leading south 12.5 miles to the Neuse River.
 Upon completion, all of I-85 between Durham and Petersburg, Virginia was open to traffic.26

-Interstate 85 widens to eight lanes where it overlaps with Interstate 40 between Greensboro and Durham in North Carolina.
-A realignment of I-85 to bypass Greensboro shifted the freeway from a shared alignment with I-40 through Greensboro to a February 22, 2004 opened4 route to the south and east of the city.
-The new freeway varies between six and eight lanes from near milepost 120 of the original I-85 to the east end of the Interstate 840 interchange.
-The highway was constructed as part of the overall planned Greensboro Beltway, a circumferential highway looping south from Joseph M. Bryan Boulevard near Piedmont Triad International Airport (PTI) to Painter Boulevard (I-73) and east to Interstate 785 & 840 at U.S. 70 (Burlington Road).
-AASHTO approved of the I-85 relocation on May 14, 2004.
+I-85 widens to eight lanes where it overlaps with Interstate 40 between Greensboro and Durham in North Carolina.
+A realignment of I-85 around Greensboro shifted the freeway from a shared alignment with I-40 through the city onto the southeastern leg of the Greensboro Urban Loop around the city.
+Opened to traffic on February 22, 2004,4 the bypass for I-85 varies between six and eight lanes from near milepost 120 east to the exchange with I-40 and I-785/840.
+The highway was constructed as part of the overall planned Greensboro Urban Loop, a beltway encircling the city along portions of I-73 between Joseph M. Bryan Boulevard (I-73) near Piedmont Triad International Airport (PTI), I-840 to the north and I-785/840 to the east.
+AASHTO approved the relocation of I-85 on May 14, 2004.

-Three lanes of Interstate 85 turn east onto the bypass of Greensboro while three lanes wind northward onto Business Loop I-85 toward Downtown.
-A directional ramp follows onto Interstate 73 north to the airport and I-40 west.
-Photo taken June 1, 2012.
+Interstate 85 turns east onto the bypass of Greensboro while three lanes wind northward onto Business Loop I-85 toward Downtown.
+06/01/12

-The $160 million3 relocation of Interstate 85 was developed as a solution for the overwhelming and often congested “Death Valley” interchange where Interstates 40 and 85 previously came together.
+The $160 million3 relocation of Interstate 85 was developed as a solution for the overwhelming and often congested “Death Valley” interchange where I-40 and I-85 previously came together.
 The nickname stemmed from a history of fatal accidents associated with the interchange.
-The wye interchange included a left-hand ramp for I-85 south, narrowing travel lanes and a weaving traffic pattern with the adjacent Randleman Road exit.
-NCDOT estimated 120,000 vehicles per day (vpd) traveled through Death Valley until the new bypass opened.
+The wye interchange included a left exit ramp for I-85 south, narrow travel lanes and a weaving traffic pattern with the adjacent exit for Randleman Road.
+The North Carolina Department of Transportation (NCDOT) estimated 120,000 vehicles per day (vpd) traveled through Death Valley until the new bypass opened.

 Old Interstate 85 through Greensboro was redesignated as an extension of Business Loop I-85 north from High Point.
 Exit numbers along the former I-85 were renumbered to reflect the business loop mile markers northward from Lexington.
-The portion east from Death Valley doubles as both Interstate 40 and Business Loop Interstate 85 to the merge with I-85 north.
+Business Loop I-85 extended east alongside I-40 from Death Valley to I-85 at the exchange with I-785/840.

-Original plans shifted Interstate 40 onto the southern portion of the beltway upon its completion.
-This occurred when the southwestern beltway opened on February 21, 2008 and lasted for a period of seven months, before NCDOT shifted I-40 back to its in-city routing.
-Interstate 73 and a relocated U.S. 421 follow the southwestern beltway (Painter Boulevard) from I-85 north to I-40 today.
+Original plans shifted Interstate 40 onto the southern portion of the Greensboro Urban Loop upon its completion.
+This occurred when the southwestern beltway (Painter Boulevard) opened on February 21, 2008, The realignment lasted for a period of seven months, before NCDOT shifted I-40 back onto its in-city routing.
+NCDOT subsequently realigned U.S. 421 along the southwestern leg of the beltway, cosigning it with Interstate 73.

-Within the Durham metropolitan area, major reconstruction was completed along Interstate 85 that transformed the aged four-lane highway and associated parkwayesque landscape into a modern eight-lane urban freeway.
-Begun in 1999, this expansion project altered the highway untouched by redesign in 30 years.
-The construction involved widening I-85 between Exits 173 and 179 to eight lanes, the rebuilding of shoulder less bridges, the replacement of shoulder mounted guide signs with overhead assemblies, installation of variable message signs, and the placement of brick sound barriers among other safety improvements.
-The most impressive section of new construction resulted in 12 lanes for Interstate 85 near the Duke and Gregson Street exits with the inclusion of two lane collector distributor roadways.
-The $175 million reconstruction was divided into three stages to be completed on the following time-line:1
+Within the Durham metropolitan area, major reconstruction was completed along Interstate 85 that transformed the substandard four lane parkway built in the 1960s into a modern eight lane urban freeway.
+Started in 1999, construction involved widening I-85 between Exits 173 and 179 to eight lanes, rebuilding narrow bridges, replacing shoulder mounted guide signs with overhead assemblies, installing variable message signs, and placing brick sound barriers among other safety improvements.
+With the inclusion of two lane collector distributor roadways, work expanded Interstate 85 to 12 lanes near the Duke and Gregson Street exits.
+Costing $175 million, the reconstruction project was divided into three stages with the following timeline:1

 Work on the project continued until February 2008, with a final price tag of $210 million.7